AutoBlogged/AutoBlogged-Addons/ab-fullcontent/readme.txt

 Upload and activate the plugin through by using the Add New button on the WordPress Plugins admin page.
 To manually install the plugin, create a new directory called xtra-dupecheck in the /wp-content/plugins directory of your WordPress installation.
 Extract the zip file and upload the contents to the /wp-content/plugins/xtra-dupecheck directory and then activate it from the Plugins admin page.

+To access the full content, you need to use %content% in your post template.

 == Changelog ==

 = v0.9 - 5 Apr 2011 =